Cheddar chive biscuits are tender, cheesy biscuits with just the right amount of onion flavor. Perfect with salads or seafood!

 - Cut in the shortening until you have coarse crumbs.
 The coarse chunks of shortening are important.
 That is where biscuits get their flakiness from.

-- Stir in the cheese and green onions just until they evenly distributed.
+- Stir in the cheese and green onions just until they are evenly distributed.

 - Pour in the sour cream and milk mixture and mix just until moistened.
-If you have some streaks of flour here and there that's Ok.
-You don't want to over mix or you will lost those shortening chunks and therefore lose the flakiness.
+If you have some streaks of flour here and there, that's OK.
+You don't want to over-mix, or you will lose those shortening chunks and therefore lose the flakiness.

 - Dump your dough out on a lightly floured surface.

-- Pat the dough out to about ¾ inch thick.
+- Pat the dough out to about ยพ inch thick.

-- Using a 2 ½ inch round cookie cutter, cut out the biscuits and place them on the prepared pan.
-When cutting out biscuits always push the cookie cutter down without twisting it around.
-Twisting it around seals the layers together causing them not to rise as well and results in a heavier, dense biscuit.
+- Using a 2 ยฝ-inch round cookie cutter, cut out the biscuits and place them on the prepared pan.
+When cutting out biscuits, always push the cookie cutter down without twisting it around.
+Twisting it around seals the layers together, causing them not to rise as well and resulting in a heavier, dense biscuit.
 We are going to for light and flaky.

 - Bake in your preheated oven for about 15 minutes or until the tops are lightly browned.
 Cool a little bit before eating.